These raw chocolate brownie healthy cake pops are cake pops with a difference. They're made from all natural ingredients with no added refined sugar.

 - 100 g cashew nuts use sunflower seeds if allergies

-- Sprinkles desiccated coconut, melted chocolate to cover - optional
+- Sprinkles, desiccated coconut or melted chocolate optional

-Place the dates, cashews, cacao powder and maple syrup into a food processor and pulse until it comes together in one big sticky lump.
+- Place 250g chopped dates, 100g cashews or sunflower seeds, 1 tablespoon cocoa powder and 1 tablespoon maple syrup into a food processor and pulse until it comes together in one big sticky lump.

 - Lightly oil your hands and roll them out into 12 small balls.
 Don't make them too big or they'll be too heavy for the cake pop sticks.

 - Put your sprinkles or desired topping in a bowl and roll the balls in it to cover.